People who have CAD may have a lot of

 Driving.
 For the first 3 to 6

 weeks after surgery, or if your loved one can no longer drive because of chest

-pain, irregular heartbeats, fainting spells, or other complications of
+pain or pressure, irregular heartbeats, fainting spells, or other complications of

 CAD-related heart failure, you may need to drive him or her to frequent doctor

 severe heart disease require multiple medicines to control their symptoms.

 Having a family member organize medicines into a special pillbox with one or